Satoshi’s white paper – how far are we?

 Mining Incentives: Rewards miners with Bitcoin for validating transactions, and securing the network through incentivized participation.

-However, despite the rationale behind the proposed/blog/ movement towards Bitcoin or blockchain-based currencies, as of November 2024, the cryptocurrency market is facing either direct criticism and state restrictions or is shaped around the crypto-enthusiasts.
+However, despite the rationale behind the proposed movement towards Bitcoin or blockchain-based currencies, as of November 2024, the cryptocurrency market is facing either direct criticism and state restrictions or is shaped around the crypto-enthusiasts.

 Despite some influential figures such as Donald Trump taking a 180 turn on his stand about Bitcoin, we are very far from reaching the full potential of utilising crypto.